ParysUnangst/Mobile-App-Development/ProfilePage/README.md

-# Profile Page App
+# Profile Portfolio Page App

-This is a simple Expo application that demonstrates the use of React Native Core Components including `View`, `Text`, `Image`, `ScrollView`, and `TextInput`.
-The application constructs a profile page showcasing these components' functionality and interactivity.
+This is a personal profile and portfolio app built with React Native and Expo.
+The app includes features such as profile image upload and project image management using Expo Image Picker.

+## Features

+- **Profile Image Upload**: Users can update their profile picture using Expo Image Picker.
+- **Project Image Management**: Users can add and update images for each project listed on the Projects Page.

 ## Table of Contents
 - [Features](#features)